Whale Watching Cairns - Port Douglas Call 07 4059 5959

-Swim With the Dwarf Minke Whales Great Barrier Reef Australia
+Swim With the Dwarf Minke Whales - Cairns - Port Douglas - Great Barrier Reef Australia

 - Call 07 4059 5959

-Swimming with whales is conducted under strict adherence to a Code of Practice, and only a handful of reef tour boat operators hold these highly prized swim with whales permits.
+Swimming with whales is conducted under strict adherence to a Code of Practice, and only a handful of Great Barrier Reef tour boat operators hold these highly prized swim with whales permits.

 Guests need to note the reef boats' main purpose is for taking visitors out on a Great Barrier Reef trip for a snorkeling or diving experience primarily and if the Dwarf Minke Whales decide they would like to interact with the boat and the guests then it is strictly on their terms.
 There are no guaranteed swim with whales trips due to the fact these are wild migrating animals in their own environment.

 The reef trip boats with the swim with whales permits however will focus highly on trying to get their passengers into the water to swim with these magnificent creatures when the opportunity arises.

 - View Port Douglas Day Trips with permit to swim with the Dwarf Minke Whales